ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toDate32 {#todate32}

 Converts the argument to the [Date32](../../sql-reference/data-types/date32.md) data type.
-If the value is outside the range returns the border values of [Date32](../../sql-reference/data-types/date32.md).
-If the argument has [Date](../../sql-reference/data-types/string.md) type borders of `Date` are taken into account.
+If the value is outside the range returns the border values supported by `Date32`.
+If the argument has [Date](../../sql-reference/data-types/date.md) type, borders of `Date` are taken into account.

 **Syntax**